 This is likely why hypertrophy programs are able to produce so much more muscle growth than strength training programs.
 It’s not just that hypertrophy training seems to produce slightly more growth per set, it’s that it allows people to do more lifting in less time and while accumulating less fatigue.

-This advice lines up with how most hypertrophy training programs are structured: start with the heaviest compound lifts (chin-ups, squats, deadlifts), then progress to moderately heavy compound lifts (overhead presses, bench presses, rows), and then finish the workouts with some lighter accessory lifts for your arms, shoulders, chest, and upper back.
+This advice lines up with how most hypertrophy training programs are structured: start with the heaviest compound lifts (chin-ups, squats, deadlifts), then progress to moderately heavy compound lifts (overhead presses, bench presses, rows), and then finish the workouts with some lighter accessory lifts for your abs, arms, shoulders, chest, and upper back.

 Sarcoplasmic Versus Myofibrillar Hypertrophy

 The next thing to consider is whether strength training causes a different kind of muscle growth.
 For example, it’s often claimed that strength training stimulates myofibrillar hypertrophy (growth in the part of the muscle fibre that can produce force), which creates stronger muscles.
-Hypertrophy training, on the other hand, is said to cause sarcoplasmic hypertrophy (more fuel in the muscle fibres), which creates muscles with a greater work capacity.
+Hypertrophy training, on the other hand, is said to cause sarcoplasmic hypertrophy (more fuel in the muscle fibres), which builds muscles with greater work capacity.
 Is that true?

 There’s not a lot of research looking into sarcoplasmic versus myofibrillar hypertrophy, but it seems logical that training in moderate rep ranges would require more anaerobic fuel, and thus hypertrophy training would stimulate sarcoplasmic muscle growth.
 There’s a brand new study that supports this idea.